cseferlis/OMDSMod4/Homework 1b/Extract And Load/README.md

 2. **Extract the Data**:
    - Use Azure Data Factory to create a pipeline that extracts the data from the `Complaints` data source.
    - The data is available at the following link: [Complaints Data File](https://static.nhtsa.gov/odi/ffdd/cmpl/FLAT_CMPL.zip)
    - Hint: Treat the data source as an HTTPS-linked dataset within ADF.
+[HTTP endpoint in Data Factory](https://learn.microsoft.com/en-us/azure/data-factory/connector-http?tabs=data-factory)

 3. **Load the Data**:
    - Use ADF's copy activity to transfer the `.zip` file from the HTTPS source to your Azure Storage container created in Homework 1a with Blob Storage enabled.
    - Reference: [How to Create a Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal)

 4. **Unzip the File**:
-   - Use ADF's built-in tools to unzip the file within the pipeline.
+   - Use another ADF's copy activity to unzip the file within the pipeline.
 Ensure that the extracted content is in `.txt` format and stored in your Azure Storage account.
    - Follow tutorials and documentation from Microsoft for guidance on data transformation and extraction.
 You can start with this [Quickstart](https://learn.microsoft.com/en-us/azure/data-factory/quickstart-hello-world-copy-data-tool)

 ## Reference Files and Tutorials